 Increasingly, local theatre owners are transforming their businesses to cater to the specific needs and wishes of their community.
 This transformation has been driven by digital cinema technology, and the resulting increase in business – business often not directly tied to Hollywood feature films – shows no signs of easing soon.

-In panels discussions moderated by Nick Dager, Editor and Publisher of Digital Cinema Report, the topics will include:
+In panel discussions moderated by Nick Dager, Editor and Publisher of Digital Cinema Report, the topics will include:

 Lobbies – The Moviegoing Experience Begins at the Front Door